Mi6u3l/ironhack-technical-interview/README.md

 - **Primitive type**: `Boolean`, `Number`, `String`, `Null`, `Undefined`.
 - **Non-primitive type**: `Object`, `Array`.

-#### Q: Is an `Array` a data type?

-An `Array` is not a data type.
-It is one of JS’s built-in global objects.
-Other global objects include instantiable classes such as `Date`, `Error`, `Promise`, and useful objects such as `Math`.

-`Arrays` are special, in the sense that they have some of their functionality built into the language.

 #### Q: What is a closure?

 A **closure** encapsulates a portion of code.